A Fast-Acting Groundwater Remediation Reagent which Captures and Biodegrades a Range of Contaminants

-PlumeStop® Liquid Activated Carbon™ is an innovative groundwater remediation technology designed to address the challenges of excessive time and end-point uncertainty in groundwater remediation.
+PlumeStop® Liquid Activated Carbon™ is an innovative groundwater remediation technology designed to address the challenges of excessive time and end-point uncertainty in the in situ remediation of groundwater contaminants.
 PlumeStop is composed of very fine particles of activated carbon (1-2µm) suspended in water through the use of unique organic polymer dispersion chemistry.
 Once in the subsurface, the material behaves as a colloidal biomatrix binding to the aquifer matrix, rapidly removing contaminants from groundwater, and expediting permanent contaminant biodegradation.

 This unique remediation technology accomplishes treatment with the use of highly dispersible, fast-acting, sorption-based technology which captures and concentrates dissolved-phase contaminants within its matrix-like structure.
 Once contaminants are sorbed onto the regenerative matrix, biodegradation processes achieve complete remediation at an accelerated rate.